yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

    disconnecting hardware components, you have to be very diligent about making sure what is connected to what.
-You might prefer using an hour to get more work done than debugging a perceived problem caused by the fact the virtual host grabbed a USB port when you weren’t watching.
+You might prefer using an hour to get more work done than debugging a perceived problem caused by the fact the virtual host grabbed a USB port when you weren't watching.

-   When you’re ready to proceed,
+   When you're ready to proceed,
    `Ubuntu <http://www.ubuntu.com/download/desktop/install-desktop-long-term-support>`__
    provides a great overview for how to install natively.